Yamini Nayar

 Yamini Nayar (born 1975) is a visual artist working between New York and Delhi.
-Her work is part of the collection of the Guggenhiem Museum in New York City, the Cincinnati Art Museum, the Saatchi Collection, Queensland Art Gallery, the Art Institute of Chicago, and the US Department of State Art in Embassies collection.
+Her work is part of the collection of the Guggenheim Museum in New York City, the Cincinnati Art Museum, the Saatchi Collection, Queensland Art Gallery, the Art Institute of Chicago, and the US Department of State Art in Embassies collection.

 Education

 Nayar received her MFA from the School of Visual Arts in New York City. and her BFA from the Rhode Island School of Design in Rhode Island.
 Nayar is a recipient of the Lightborne Fellowship, Aaron Siskind Fellowship and an Art Matters Foundation grant.

 Works

 Nayor creates large-scale photographs from sculptures constructed from found materials.
 After the construction is documented with a large-format camera, they are destroyed leaving only the photographic evidence.
 Her works intersect photography, sculpture and architecture, with projects exploring postcolonial narratives, memory, migration, informal architecture and dwellings, modernist architecture, and alternate and imagined modernities.
 She has been likened to a "tripped-out version of Samuel van Hoogstraten" and also compared to German artist Thomas Demand.

 Nayar's work has been reviewed in the New York Times, the New Yorker, the Hindu, and Artforum.
 Her work has been described both as exhibiting "a painstaking attention to detail" in certain pieces, and in others portraying a "sense of chaos."
 Nayar's photographs are as much about the psychological as physical space.
 Her work explores the "relationship between memory and architecture while establishing a tension between the remembered and the real."
 Her photographs have been described as providing "a topography of the mind itself."

-Nayar’s more recent work blends multiple exposures from various stages of construction of a single model.
-This technique deepens and complicates the piece’s relationship with time.
+Nayar's more recent work blends multiple exposures from various stages of construction of a single model.
+This technique deepens and complicates the piece's relationship with time.
 The combination is also said to be “reminiscent of Cubism's multi-perspectival dissolution of the static object.”